top of page

 Otis Enokido-Lineham is a British/Japanese conductor currently based in London.

-Highlights from this coming season see him work on a new opera commissioned by the Roberts Institute of Art, returning to the University of London Symphony Orchestra and a variety of projects with orchestras, youth projects and new music ensembles.
+Highlights from this coming season see him work on a new opera commissioned by the Roberts Institute of Art, a side-by-side project with the London Mozart Players and a variety of symphonic and new music concerts.

-He has assisted Ryan Bancroft with the BBC National Orchestra of Wales and attended masterclasses with Martyn Brabbins and the BBC Scottish Symphony Orchestra and at the Campos do Jordao Festival in Sao Paolo with Neil Thomson, Cem Mansur and Marcelo Lehninger.
+He has assisted Ryan Bancroft with the BBC National Orchestra of Wales and attended masterclasses with Martyn Brabbins/BBC Scottish Symphony Orchestra and at the Campos do Jordao Festival in Sao Paolo.

-Working with youth orchestras/ensembles forms a large part of his work and he teaches at the Yehudi Menuhin School as head of orchestral training.
-He has also worked with the National Children’s Orchestra of Great Britain and conducted the London Schools Symphony Orchestra at the Barbican and Purcell School Orchestra at the Southbank Centre.
+Working with youth orchestras/ensembles forms a large part of his work and Otis teaches at the Yehudi Menuhin School as head of orchestral training.
+He features on their recording 'Around the world in 80 minutes' alongside artists such as Maxim Rysanov, due for release March 2024 on Orchid Classics.
+He has also worked with the National Children’s Orchestra of Great Britain, London Schools Symphony Orchestra and Purcell School Symphony Orchestra.

-In the field of contemporary music he has worked with a number of the major ensembles in the UK having assisted at the London Sinfonietta, conducted the Birmingham Contemporary Music Group, attended masterclasses with the Eotvos Foundation and as a Britten-Pears Young Artist on the Composition and Performance course with Jonathan Berman, Collin Matthews and Mark-Anthony Turnage.
+In the field of contemporary music he has worked with a number of the major ensembles in the UK having assisted at the London Sinfonietta, conducted the Birmingham Contemporary Music Group, attended masterclasses with the Eotvos Foundation and as a Britten-Pears Young Artist on the Composition and Performance course.

 bottom of page